Program Structure and Curriculum

 - Maintain an average of a B (3.0) or better in the Core Curriculum and a cumulative GPA of a B (3.0) or better

 In the MSBS program, your time will be divided between coursework and research.
-You can select courses from our entire graduate school catalog, which includes courses in public health, clinical research techniques, and basic and translational sciences.
+You can select courses from our entire graduate school catalog (with a few exceptions), which includes courses in public health, clinical research techniques, and basic and translational sciences.
 In addition, three medical school courses are also open to MSBS students: immunology, medical physiology, and medical microbiology.

 Students typically spend about 20-25 hours each week in the lab working on their thesis research.
 We provide support for MCAT or GRE preparation for your application to programs beyond the MSBS.

-In your first year, you will take a year-long scientific Core Curriculum, Biostatistics, Conduct in Research (RCR), a few electives and courses in a year-long core curriculum.
-There are three cores from which to choose:
+In your first year, you will take a year-long scientific Core Curriculum, Biostatistics, Conduct in Research (RCR), Rigor and Reproducibility, plus a few electives.